YorkshireGinger/MAAC/README.md

 INFO:graph:
 Ticker: MSFT
 Recommendation: HOLD
-Justification: MSFT receives a HOLD recommendation with a fundamental score of 6, which falls exactly at the upper bound of the HOLD range (4-6 inclusive).
-The company shows strong quality fundamentals with excellent ROIC of 48.2% and robust interest coverage of 43.4x, indicating strong profitability and low financial risk.
+Justification: MSFT receives a HOLD recommendation with a fundamental score of 6, which falls within the 4-6 range.
+The company shows solid quality fundamentals with strong ROIC of 48.2% and excellent interest coverage of 43.4x, indicating strong profitability and low financial risk.
 The manageable debt-to-equity ratio of 0.76 reflects a healthy balance sheet.
-However, negative FCF growth of -3.6% and earnings-to-FCF ratio of 1.32 (indicating earnings exceed FCF) present some concerns for quality investors.
+However, negative FCF growth of -3.6% and earnings-to-FCF ratio of 1.32 (indicating earnings exceed FCF) present some concerns for cash generation efficiency.
 ----------------------------------------
 INFO:graph:
 Ticker: NVDA
 Recommendation: BUY
-Justification: NVDA receives a BUY recommendation with a fundamental score of 8, significantly above the 6 threshold.
+Justification: NVDA receives a BUY recommendation with a fundamental score of 8, the highest among all tickers.
 The company exhibits exceptional quality characteristics with outstanding ROIC of 116.1%, demonstrating superior capital efficiency.
-The company shows positive FCF growth of 7.6%, excellent interest coverage of 341.2x, and a strong balance sheet with low debt-to-equity ratio of 0.41.
-The earnings-to-FCF ratio of 1.20 indicates solid cash flow generation relative to earnings, making this a high-quality growth company.
+Strong fundamentals include positive FCF growth of 7.6%, low debt-to-equity ratio of 0.41 indicating conservative financial management, and excellent interest coverage of 341.2x.
+The earnings-to-FCF ratio of 1.20 shows reasonable alignment between earnings and cash flow generation.
 ----------------------------------------
 INFO:graph:
 Ticker: TSLA
 Recommendation: HOLD
-Justification: TSLA receives a HOLD recommendation with a fundamental score of 4, which falls at the lower bound of the HOLD range (4-6 inclusive).
-The company shows mixed quality signals with a reasonable debt-to-equity ratio of 0.66 and adequate interest coverage of 26.5x.
-However, quality concerns include low ROIC of 11.8% indicating poor capital efficiency, negative FCF growth of -0.8%, and high earnings-to-FCF ratio of 1.97 suggesting earnings significantly exceed cash flow generation.
-The very high P/E ratio of 182.8 also reflects valuation concerns.
+Justification: TSLA receives a HOLD recommendation with a fundamental score of 4, which falls at the lower boundary of the 4-6 range.
+The company shows mixed quality indicators with a reasonable debt-to-equity ratio of 0.66 and adequate interest coverage of 26.5x.
+However, significant quality concerns include low ROIC of 11.8% indicating poor capital efficiency, negative FCF growth of -0.8%, and high earnings-to-FCF ratio of 1.97 suggesting earnings significantly exceed actual cash generation.
+The extremely high P/E ratio of 182.8 also reflects valuation concerns.
 ----------------------------------------
 INFO:graph:Coordinator Agent Called ...
 INFO:httpx:HTTP Request: POST https://api.anthropic.com/v1/messages "HTTP/1.1 200 OK"